Studies

 Consumers

-33.3% of the population surveyed particularly appreciate door drops because of the special offers.2
+33.3 % of the population surveyed appreciate advertising mail, especially on account of the special offers.2

-75% consider the “no advertising” stickers sufficient to avoid receiving unsolicited commercial mail.2
+75 % think the “no advertising” stickers are sufficient to prevent them from receiving unsolicited advertising mail.2

-84% of the population read door drops at least occasionally, 58% once or several times a week.3
+84 % of the population will read junk mail at least occasionally, and 58 % will read it one or more times a week.3

-The 50+ generation (37.41 million people in Germany) are particularly fond of reading printed advertising.
-30% frequently, 15% always to very frequently.2
+The 50+ generation (37.41 million people in Germany) particularly enjoys reading advertising mail.
+30 % frequently, 15 % always to very frequently.2

-1. IFH Media Analytics in cooperation with Media Central: For the study “It’s a match” published in 2022, 3,000 people were surveyed on a representative basis and 13 different channels were examined across five sectors.
+1. IFH Media Analytics in cooperation with Media Central: For the “It’s a match” study published in 2022, 3,000 people were surveyed on a representative basis, 13 different channels were examined and five industries were focused on.

 2. Civey: Survey of 5,000 people in Germany, consumers and advertisers in August 2021.

-3. IfD Allensbach: Survey of 1,514 people representative of the population in August and September 2021.
+3. IfD Allensbach: Survey of 1,514 people representing the population in August and September 2021.

 Advertisers

-Leaflets are the most used information channel about products and prices.1
+Brochures are the most frequently used information channel on products and prices.1

-59% of the total population base their shopping somewhat or very much on offers they have previously seen in leaflets.3
+59 % of the total population base their purchases to some extent or a great extent on promotions they have previously seen in brochures.3

-80% of the population perceive offers on the basis of printed leaflets.1
+80 % of the population is aware of offers through printed leaflets.1

-1. IFH Media Analytics in cooperation with Media Central: For the study “It’s a match” published in 2022, 3,000 people were surveyed on a representative basis and 13 different channels were examined across five sectors.
+1. IFH Media Analytics in cooperation with Media Central: For the “It’s a match” study published in 2022, 3,000 people were surveyed on a representative basis, 13 different channels were examined and five industries were focused on.

 2. Civey: Survey of 5,000 people in Germany, consumers and advertisers in August 2021.

-3. IfD Allensbach: Survey of 1,514 people representative of the population in August and September 2021.
+3. IfD Allensbach: Survey of 1,514 people representing the population in August and September 2021.

-25% of advertisers use door drops for charity purposes – for example in the areas of education, sport, religion, politics and culture.1
+25 % of advertisers use door drops for charitable purposes – for example, for education, sports, church, politics and culture.1

-55% of readers of free mailbox post are happy to receive event information, 32% about local initiatives and events.2
+55 % of door drop readers are happy to receive information about events, 32 % are pleased to receive information about local initiatives and events.2

-2. IfD Allensbach: Survey of 1,514 people representative of the population in August and September 2021
+2. IfD Allensbach: Survey of 1,514 people representing the population in August and September 2021

 Digital advertising channels

-57% of bargain hunters find the tips in printed flyers and leaflets in the letterbox, only 13% in apps.3
+57 % of bargain hunters find the shopping tips in printed flyers and brochures in their letterbox, only 13 % in apps.3

-50% of the 30+ generation want shopping tips in printed leaflets, only 8% via apps or digital brochures.3
+50 % of the 30+ generation want shopping tips in printed brochures, only 8 % via apps or digital brochures.3

-43% of information seekers are supported by print when making purchasing decisions in the supermarket, compared to only 21% online.1
+43 % of those seeking information use print when making purchasing decisions in the supermarket, compared to only 21 % online.1

-72% of respondents say that digital advertising could not replace printed direct mail for them.2
+72 % of respondents say digital advertising could not replace printed door drops for them.2

-On average, a simple e-mail without an attachment causes 10 grams of CO2 – the equivalent of a plastic bag.
+A simple email without an attachment emits an average of 10 grams of CO2 – the equivalent of a plastic bag.
 Attachments increase the value significantly.
-For the year 2021, the technology market research company The Radicati Group estimates that around 319 billion emails will be sent and received every day.4
+For 2021, technology market research firm The Radicati Group estimates that around 319 billion emails were sent and received every day.4

-1. IFH Media Analytics in cooperation with Media Central: For the study “It’s a match” published in 2022, 3,000 people were surveyed in a population-representative manner and 13 different channels were examined across five industries.
+1. IFH Media Analytics in collaboration with Media Central: For the “It’s a match” study published in 2022, 3,000 people were surveyed on a population-representative basis, 13 different channels were examined, and five industries were focused on.

 2. Civey: Survey of 5,000 people in Germany, consumers and advertisers in August 2021.

-3. IfD Allensbach: Survey of 1,514 people representative of the population in August and September 2021.
+3. IfD Allensbach: Survey of 1,514 people representing the population in August and September 2021.

-All printed matters produced in this country contribute less than 1% of the CO2 footprint in Germany.
-Unaddressed advertising mail accounts for 0.05%.1
+All printed products produced in this country leave less than 1 percent of Germany’s carbon footprint.
+Unaddressed advertising mail accounts for 0.05 percent.1

-Paper production and the printing of door drops require 44 KWh per household per year, which corresponds to around 4.5 litres of heating oil.2
+Paper production and printing of advertising mail requires 44 KWh per household per year, equivalent to around 4.5 litres of heating oil.2

-Advertising leaflets are mostly printed on recycled paper.
-No forests are cleared for this.
+Advertising leaflets are mainly printed on recycled paper.
+This means that no forests are cleared.
 Healthy trees go into house and furniture production.
 For high-quality paper made from virgin fibres, mainly thinning wood and sawmill waste are used.3

-The recovered paper cycle in Germany is world class, especially because waste separation works very well.
-In print production, care is already taken when using materials (e.g. paper, cardboard, inks, varnishes, adhesives) so that these do not hinder the recycling process or are recyclable themselves.4
+Germany’s waste paper cycle is world-class, mainly because waste separation works so well.
+Already during print production, the use of materials (e.g. paper, cardboard, inks, varnishes, adhesives) is carefully considered to ensure that they either do not hinder the recycling process or that they can be recycled.4

-Paper fibres can be reused up to ten times, providing a good raw material for new recycled paper until it finally becomes sanitary paper.5
+Paper fibres can be reused up to ten times, providing a good resource for new recycled paper until it eventually becomes sanitary paper.5

 Forests in Europe are not shrinking.
-Since more forests are being reforested than are being cut down, they are constantly growing—by 1,500 football pitches every day.7
+As more forests are continuously being reforested than deforested, the forests are becoming increasingly larger – by 1,500 soccer fields every day.7

-No rainforest is cut down for printed products.
-The European Timber Regulation (EUTR) strictly supervises the import of timber into Europe.
+No rainforest is being cut down for print products.
+The European Timber Regulation (EUTR) strictly oversees the import of timber into Europe.
 This means that illegally logged timber and timber products cannot be marketed in the EU.
-All traders selling timber or timber products, including paper, in the EU for the first time must comply with the due diligence requirements of the EUTR.8
+All traders selling timber or timber products, including paper, for the first time in the EU must comply with the due diligence requirements of the EUTR.8

 3. Source: The Paper Industry